sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--feedback`: provide feedback about this command by opening up a GitHub discussion
 * `--format, -f="<value>"`: Output format of list ('markdown', 'plain', 'regexp') (default: markdown)

+## sg embeddings-qa

+Calculate recall for embeddings.

+Requires a running embeddings service with embeddings of the Sourcegraph repository.

+Flags:

+* `--feedback`: provide feedback about this command by opening up a GitHub discussion
+* `--url, -u="<value>"`: Run the evaluation against this endpoint (default: http://localhost:9991/search)

 ## sg secret

 Manipulate secrets stored in memory and in file.